rust-stuco/lectures/week3/slides.md

 }
 ```
 * The same as structs, except without named fields
-* The same as tuples, except with a type (...and more)
+* The same as tuples, except with an associated type.

 ---

 # Unit Structs
 ```rust
 struct AlwaysEqual;